dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Class Diagrams/README.md

 - **_Specification:_** focus is on the interfaces of Abstract Data Type (ADTs) in the software
 - **_Implementation:_** describes how classes will implement their interfaces

 The perspective affects the amount of detail to be supplied and the kinds of relationships worth presenting.
-As we mentioned above, the class name is the only mandatory information.
+The class name is the only mandatory information.